Environmental issues in the United Arab Emirates: Air pollution

-The United Arab Emirates are a contributor to greenhouse gas emissions, listed as having 29th highest carbon dioxide emissions.
-This was caused by the boom in oil-industry in the early 21st century which contributed to a great increase in population and its consumption.The United Arab Emirate's fossil fuels have always been the main factor in energy security and economic activity.
+The United Arab Emirates is a contributor to greenhouse gas emissions, listed as having 29th highest carbon dioxide emissions.
+This was caused by the boom in oil-industry in the early 21st century which contributed to a great increase in population and its consumption.
+The United Arab Emirate's fossil fuels have always been the main factor in energy security and economic activity.

 From 1990 until 2008, carbon dioxide emissions increased from 60.8 to 146.9 million tons.
 From 2009 to 2010, the energy demand in Dubai continued to increase over 10%.
 In order to satisfy the rising energy demand, the Emirates responded in 2011 with a new mixture of energy supplies by including coal as the most important power source as well as natural gas, nuclear power and a low input of solar energy.
 In 2015, UAE's energy sector polluted about 50% of the total carbon dioxide emissions.

-Presently, the energy demand is mostly supplied by 28% oil and 71% gas production.
-The remaining 1 percent is contributed by renewables, which are in their initial stage.
-Abu Dhabi contains 95 percent of the UAE's oil and 92 percent of their natural gas reserves.
-The main energy consumption is caused by socio-cultural factors of the recently wealthy society, the high energy demand of desalination plants and generally industrial and tourism energy consumption.

 By 2020, the UAE target increasing sustainable energy by 20 percent.
-In 2030, a new energy mix is scheduled of 5.6 GW of nuclear energy, which is already under construction, and 2.5 GW of renewable energy.

-Within the UAE, the emirate of Sharjah's air contamination was concluded to be worse than in Abu Dhabi and Dubai, making it the most polluted city among the 8 major cities (including Al Ain), likely due to increased industrial activity, high vehicular density, and urbanization.
+As of 2023, the UAE's electricity generation was predominantly from natural gas and oil, with renewables and nuclear energy contributing 14% of the total capacity.
+The energy sector is a major source of greenhouse gas emissions, accounting for a significant portion of the nation's total CO₂ output.

+Air pollution in the UAE poses serious health risks, including respiratory issues and cardiovascular diseases.
+A report by Human Rights Watch in 2023 highlighted the detrimental effects of fossil fuel-related air pollution, particularly on migrant workers.

+In 2024, the UAE pledged to reduce its greenhouse gas emissions by 47% by 2035 compared to 2019 levels, as part of its updated Nationally Determined Contributions.
+The country continues to invest in renewable energy projects, such as the 1-gigawatt solar facility launched by Masdar in 2025.